worldbank/gld/Support/B - Country Survey Details/THA/LFS/Geographic codes.md

 |     1993          |     Nong Bua Lamphu    |     Udon Thani           |
 |     2011          |     Bueng Kan          |     Nong Khai            |

 Refer to [this administrative unit repository](http://www.statoids.com/uth.html) for more information on the historical changes in provinces over time.
+Codes used for province correspondence in the harmonization code are available [here under Additional Data](utilities/Additional%20Data/changwad_subnatid2_prev.dta)